vssrcj/vehicle-detection/README.md

 </div>

 ### Feature composition.
-`single_img_features` combines the color histogram, the spatial features and the hog features of each image, and then normalize it:
+`single_img_features` combines the color histogram, the spatial features and the hog features of each image.
+This data is then normalized and then scaled using the `StandardScaler` from *scikit-preprocesing*.

 <div>
      <img src="/readme_images/features.png" height="200">